gbadev-org/tonc/content/foreword.md

 exelotl, avivace, PinoBatch, copyrat90, LunarLambda and gwilymk ported the contents to markdown and migrated the underlying rendering technology to mdbook.

+## Using this document

+In the top navigation bar, you will find a series of icons.

+By clicking on the <i class="fa fa-bars"></i> icon you will toggle an interactive table of contents to navigate the document.
+You can also use <kbd>→</kbd> and <kbd>←</kbd> keys on your keyboard to go to the following and previous page.

+The <i class="fa fa-paint-brush"></i> lets you choose among 5 different themes and color schemes to please your reading experience.

+You can search anywhere by pressing <kbd>s</kbd> on your keyboard or clicking the <i class="fa fa-search"></i> icon.

+The <i class="fa fa-edit"></i> icon allows you to suggest an edit on the current page by directly opening the source file in the git repository.

 <br>